 This is a voluntary scheme for recording archaeological objects found by metal detectorists and members of the public.
 It was established to promote the recording of chance archaeological discoveries (artefacts over 300 years old) and to broaden public awareness of the importance of such finds for understanding our past.

-Stephanie visits active metal detecting clubs, archaeological societies and historical groups to enable the clubs to record artefact(s) and the location of the find onto the Portable Antiquities Scheme database (available online at www.finds.org.uk).
+Edwin visits active metal detecting clubs, archaeological societies and historical groups to enable the clubs to record artefact(s) and the location of the find onto the Portable Antiquities Scheme database (available online at www.finds.org.uk).
 This information needs to be recorded in order to add to our knowledge about our heritage and to help record archaeological and historical artefacts before they are lost.

-Stephanie is also available to offer advice about all sorts of issues affecting metal detectorists and the discovery of archaeological material, including why it is so important to gain permission from the landowner before detecting and how to record the grid references of your find(s).
-She is also able to give guidance to finders of potential Treasure items, which would be covered by the Treasure Act 1997.
+Edwin is also available to offer advice about all sorts of issues affecting metal detectorists and the discovery of archaeological material, including why it is so important to gain permission from the landowner before detecting and how to record the grid references of your find(s).
+He is also able to give guidance to finders of potential Treasure items, which would be covered by the Treasure Act 1997.

 The FLO is based at Lewes Castle & Barbican House Museum, 169 High Street, Lewes, East Sussex, BN7 1YE.
 Tel: 01273 405731, email.